GRC 20/20 CyberGRX Solution Perspective

 CyberGRX Benefits Enterprises and Third Parties

-There are two sides to the CyberGRX interaction, the organization trying to manage it’s third party relationships and the third party responding to information requests and due diligence from these organizations.
+There are two sides to the CyberGRX interaction, the enterprise trying to manage its third-party relationships and the third party responding to information requests and due diligence from these organizations.
 As organizations operate in an interconnected mesh, it is common for an organization to be part of both sides of this community.

-The benefits to the enterprise organization (the one trying to manage third party risk) is a streamlined process, where assessments are managed as a service, and actionable, structured data is made available through the Exchange – providing them with ongoing/ current insight into potential risks and where to focus their efforts.
+The benefits to the enterprise organization (the one trying to manage third-party risk) is a streamlined process and actionable, structured data is made available through the GRX – providing them with up-to-date and on-going insight into potential risks and where to focus their risk mitigation efforts.

 - Upload third parties into the CyberGRX platform